ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/US-population-projections.md

 - [https://osf.io/9ynfc/](https://osf.io/9ynfc/)

-To download the data, download the zip file SSP+asrc.zip
+To download the data, download the zip file `SSP+asrc.zip` file.
+This a large file.

+On the article [Comparing Artificial Neural Network and Cohort-Component Models for Population Forecasts](https://pdfs.semanticscholar.org/e637/df4fbac34e35c08a42bbb9838ca56f804fd3.pdf), we used for the Shark Tank competition in NYL, maybe there is

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTE5MTY1MTksLTQ2NTMyODY4XX0=
+eyJoaXN0b3J5IjpbNTk2MTE4MDA3LC00NjUzMjg2OF19
 -->